ploomber/sklearn-evaluation/docs/reference/developer.md

 ```

 ### Styling plots
 Using our context style feature we can change matplotlib `rcParams` and easily manipulate the overall visual style of our plots.
-The default style features a frame with borders only on the left and bottom, and a monochromatic color scheme of one color from the material UI color palette.
+The default style features a frame with borders only on the left and bottom of the plot, and a monochromatic color scheme of one color from the material UI color palette.
 However, we have the ability to adjust both the cmap and the style of the chart itself using the parameters 'cmap_style' and 'ax_style'.

 We support 2 variants of ax styles: